hawkrives/gobbldygook-area-data/README.md

 ```

+Need to Document:

+the `student selected` key on requirements. it shows a message, and forces the student to specify what courses they need to take.

 ## Formatting

 Congratulations for having read this far!
 I think that's all of the concepts.
 So.
 With the hard-and-fast rules out of the way, let's think about some subjective ones for a minute: the formatting of the major specification file.